blackHaiDang/udacity-react-project-1/README.md

 ## Contributing
 - As this project passed Udacity review with release 0.1.0, I'm not working on it anymore.
 However, feel free to contact me per email to `me@xiaoju.io` regarding any comments or suggestions.
-- If you would like to work deeper on this app, I sugget you take the excellent [`React Udacity NanoDegree`](https://www.udacity.com/course/react-nanodegree--nd019) and create your own version of the project based on [Udacity's repository](https://github.com/udacity/reactnd-project-myreads-starter).
+- If you would like to work deeper on this app, I suggest you take the excellent [`React Udacity NanoDegree`](https://www.udacity.com/course/react-nanodegree--nd019) and create your own version of the project based on [Udacity's repository](https://github.com/udacity/reactnd-project-myreads-starter).
 - Releases are named according to [_semantic versioning_](http://semver.org/) guidelines.

 ## License